monsoonmaelstrom/book2/book2.md

 She’s really getting into this.
 I want to roll my eyes, but I force myself to remain impassive.

 “General Iverson knows this!
 He understands the threat a strong Avonare, united with the other polities, poses to his goals, and he tried to have me assassinated to prevent that from happening!
 This cannot stand!
-I call for him to be removed as the commanding General of the Allied Army, a position he never should have been permitted to assume given his ties to, and standing within, Dairuvar.
+I call for him to be removed as the commanding General of the Army of the Allied Polities, a position he never should have been permitted to assume given his ties to, and standing within, Dairuvar.
 If his actions are permitted, we all know it will not be long before he declares war on the other polities and uses the Allied Army to do it!”

 She’s definitely got the crowd with her right now, and I think she’s doing it all without any magic.
 I’ve never seen my mother put on a performance quite like this.
 I’m almost… impressed, as much as I hate to admit it.

 The crowd shifts slightly around me, and Liam steps into place beside me, his upper arm brushing against my shoulder, as he folds his arms across his chest.
 His face is expressionless, but I can tell he’s angry.
 I’m just not sure why.

 The crowd begins murmuring, discussing my mother’s accusations.
-General Iverson steps forward, and waits, staring silently at the crowd waiting for them to quiet.
+General Iverson steps forward, biding his time, staring silently at the crowd waiting for them to quiet.

 Finally the murmuring begins to abate, and General Iverson clears his throat.
 “Despite what Alexandria Raidane claims, I know nothing of these accusations.
 No one from Dairuvar has been sent to interfere with her, and *certainly* no one from Dairuvar has been sent to interfere with her at my direction,” he pauses, and the force of his personality keeps the room silent as he does so.
 “I don’t know where the ring she presented came from, but it was not from anyone with ties to Dairuvar.”